The 50 Worst Ways to Lose Weight

 Doing The Master Cleanse

 The fact that Beyonce tried it shouldn’t encourage you to stock up on lemons, maple syrup, and cayenne.
-“You will lose weight on this diet but it will be water weight, lean muscle tissue, and possibly bone, too,” says Janine Whiteson, MS, author, and nutritionist in 21 Popular Diets, Judged by the Experts.
+“You will lose weight on this diet but it will be water weight, lean muscle tissue, and possibly bone, too,” says Janine Whiteson, MS, author and nutritionist.
 “You will regain it immediately once you start eating a regular diet again.
 It’s not a long-term solution to losing weight and keeping it off.
 Also, there is no proof that it actually detoxifies your body; that’s what your liver does!”

 Considering All Calories Equal